-Initiatives and opportunities WALGA Comment tives that improve access to financial support for Local Governments in t.
-See also Advocacy Position 8.3 Sustainable Grant Funding Model for 4.1.1 Establish a State Disaster Risk Reduction Fund positive impact on the resilience of local communities across the State to disasters.
+Initiatives and opportunities WALGA Comment 4.1 Improve access to financial support WALGA welcomes initiatives that improve access to financial support for Local Governments ir emergency management.
+See also Advocacy Position 8.3 Sustainable Grant Funding Model for Emergency Management (Appendix One).
+4.1.1 Establish a State Disaster Risk Reduction Fund WALGA strongly supports the proposed establishment of a State Disaster Risk Reduction Fund.
+This has the potential to make a significant and positive impact on the resilience of local communities across the State to 4.1.3 Improve grant funding processes disasters.
 WALGA supports and encourages the improvement of grant funding processes.
-Key issues for LGs include: 4.1.3 Improve grant funding processes 4.1.4 Consider available funding to support initiatives 4.2 Update the emerge Policy 4.2 Update the emergency management framework in the State Emergency Management 4.2.1 Include the Strategy in the State Emergency Management Policy WALGA supports consideration of including the CDRS in the State Emergency Management Framework.
+Key issues for LGs include: 4.1.4 Consider available funding to support initiatives The need for set funding rounds year-to-year, and certainty around timeframes so that LGs can undertake forward planning.
+Reduction of co-contribution requirements.
+Streamlined application processes with support available.
+Improved coordination of current funding should include: Mapping of funding that is not 'branded' as for emergency management or disaster resilience but may be available for disaster resilience activities.
+Supporting LGs to apply for funding when this is required.
+4.2 Update the emerge Policy ency management framework in the State Emergency Management 4.2.1 Include the Strategy in the State Emergency Management Policy WALGA supports consideration of including the CDRS in the State Emergency Management Framework.
 Without a framework and support mechanisms to put Resilience policy into place, the strategy will struggle to gain traction.
 4.2.2 Review and clarify roles and responsibilities WALGA's Advocacy Position 8.2 State Emergency Management Framework (Appendix One) highlights the importance of a simple and streamlined EM framework with clear guidance on roles and responsibilities.
 In keeping with WALGA's advocacy position 8.1 Emergency Management Principles, WALGA does not support any increase or expansion of the responsibilities of LGs in emergency management without consultation and provision of adequate resources.
 Feedback received from Local Governments in the LEMA Review Project, as outlined in the Issues Paper Local Emergency Management Arrangements (LEMA) Review, is that the State Emergency Management Framework is complex and difficult to navigate and the roles and responsibilities of Local Government are not clear or found in one place.
 4.2.3 Include the objectives of the Strategy on agendas The current objectives are general in nature and may not gain much traction as meeting agenda items.
 They should be revised to be more targeted toward disaster resilience.
 WALGA is currently working with the SEMC Business Unit to develop a LEMA improvement plan.
 Feedback has been provided that that LEMCs are not actively engaged in LEMA.
-WALGA requests that integration of the CDRS is considered in the LEMA improvement plan and the LEMC and DEMC review, potentially through the development of a LEMA maturity model that includes community resilience planning as an option to develop EM maturity.
-Revised and more targeted objectives for community resilience should be included in a revised LEMC meeting template.
-There is an opportunity to work with LGs to integrate resilience within the existing Integrated Planning and Reporting Framework, which includes Local Government Strategic Community Plans and other key strategic documents.
-This was recommended in WALGA's previous submission to the Discussion Paper .
-4.2.4 Consider the membership of emergency management committees WALGA requests that this action is integrated into the proposed review of LEMCs and DEMCs.
-Membership of LEMCs and DEMCs has been on ongoing issues for some LGs, with concerns that some agency representatives get meeting fatigue if they are responsible for a region/district, and there are also challenges navigating community representation on these committees.
-4.2.5 Make introductory emergency management training available WALGA supports training being provided to new non-core members of emergency management committees.
-Any changes or additions to training should be informed by an understanding of the current offerings for emergency management, across the sector and not duplicate effort.
-WALGA's Emergency management training is outlined at: https://walga.asn.au/training/book-a-course/officer-courses/emergency- management-courses 4.3 Improve public infor rmation and communication Public education campaigns work best when they are integrated at the community level, which requires investment in bottom-up community engagement.
-WALGA requests that the State funds a network of experienced advisors to work with Local Governments and Communities to support the improvement of public information and communication.
-4.3.2 Identify options for improve alignment of information provision with processes WALGA is supportive of identifying options for improved alignment of information provision.
-Currently, Local Governments provide hazard preparedness and prevention information in the annual Firebreak / Hazard Reduction notices alongside their rates notices around May to July, as well as public information through community newsletters, media releases, websites and community workshops and programs throughout the year.
-4.3.4 Emergency management agencies to broaden the audience for pre-season briefings WALGA is supportive of expanding the audience for pre-season briefings.
-It may be appropriate for WALGA to host a pre-season briefing webinar for two-way information sharing between DFES and the Local Government Sector.
-4.3.5 Incorporate yarning circles as a communication tool WALGA is supportive of incorporation of yarning circles, however, notes that this is the only reference to Aboriginal and Torres Strait Islander communities in the Strategy.
-The Discussion Paper included greater consideration of disaster resilience and Aboriginal communities, including the initiative to partner with Aboriginal rangers for emergency response.
-The National Close the Gap Agreement and Western Australian Close the Gap Implementation Plan's focus on the inclusion of Aboriginal people in emergency management WALGA requests that the CDRS ensures adequate consideration of and engagement with Aboriginal communities.
+WALGA requests that integration of the CDRS is considered in the LEMA improvement plan and the LEMC